viettrung9012/clean-code-series/chapter-11.md

 If you can write your application’s domain logic using POJOs, decoupled from any architecture concerns at the code level, then it is possible to truly test drive your architecture.
 You can evolve it from simple to sophisticated, as needed, by adopting new technologies on demand. *__It is not necessary to do a Big Design Up Front__* (BDUF).
 In fact, BDUF is even harmful because it inhibits adapting to change, due to the psychological resistance to discarding prior effort and because of the way architecture choices influence subsequent thinking about the design.

 > An optimal system architecture consists of modularized domains of concern, each of which is implemented with Plain Old Java (or other) Objects.
 The different domains are integrated together with minimally invasive Aspects or Aspect-like tools.
 This architecture can be test-driven, just like the code.

+## Scaling up

+Like Cities, Systems grow and evolve.
+How can we make sure it is correctly built so it can scale without pain?

+Should we build a six-lane highway in a small town to anticipate its growth to a big city?

+Should we build a software system in anticipation of how big it can grow?

+It is a myth that we can get systems “right the first time.”
+Instead, we should implement only today’s stories, then refactor and expand the system to implement new stories tomorrow.
+This is the essence of iterative and incremental agility.
+Test-driven development, refactoring, and the clean code they produce make this work at the code level.

+> Software systems are unique compared to physical systems.
+Their architectures can grow incrementally if we maintain the proper separation of concern.

+Be careful of overengineering!

 ## Be careful of Standards